Wario Land: Super Mario Land 3: Plot

 After being ejected from Mario's castle in the previous game, Wario resolves to get his own castle, one even bigger and more impressive than Mario's.
 To fund this extravagant dream, he travels to Kitchen Island, where the Brown Sugar Pirates have hidden many treasures and coins, including a golden statue of Princess Peach, stolen from the Mushroom Kingdom.
 Wario intends to retrieve this statue and sell it back to Mario for the price of a castle.
 After exploring the island, stealing the pirates' treasures, and infiltrating their Syrup Castle, Wario confronts the leader of the pirates, a female buccaneer named Captain Syrup.
 She summons a genie to destroy Wario, but he defeats the genie and Syrup destroys the castle with a large bomb as she escapes.
 In doing so, the pirates' biggest treasure is revealed: the giant gold statue of Princess Peach.
 However, Mario appears in a helicopter, thanks Wario and takes the statue away in front of his eyes.

 Still holding the genie's lamp, Wario summons the genie and wishes for a castle.
 The genie tells him that he requires money to grant his wish, and so Wario gives him all the coins the player has collected over the course of the game, plus trades in all the found treasures for more coins.
-Exactly how well the genie grants Wario's wish depends on the final amount of coins he is given: Wario can get (from best to worst outcome) a castle, a Chinese pagoda, a log cabin, a treehouse, or a tiny birdhouse.
+Exactly how well the genie grants Wario's wish depends on the final amount of coins he is given: Wario can get (from best to worst outcome) a European-style castle, a Japanese-style castle, a log cabin, a treehouse, or a tiny birdhouse.
 If the player collects all the treasures and has enough coins to reach the 99,999 limit, the genie will give Wario an entire planet with his face etched on its surface.

 Release

-Originally released for the Game Boy on January 21, 1994 in Japan and from March 13 to May 13 in North America and Europe, the game was later re-released on the Nintendo 3DS's eShop Virtual Console download service in Japan on December 14, 2011, Europe on February 16, 2012 and North America on July 26, 2012.
-The game can be downloaded along with its predecessors, Super Mario Land and Super Mario Land 2: 6 Golden Coins.
+Originally released for the Game Boy on January 21, 1994 in Japan. a speculated December 1993 release date, the game was later re-released on the Nintendo 3DS's eShop Virtual Console download service in Japan on December 14, 2011, and in 2012 in Europe on February 16, and North America on July 26.
+The game could be downloaded along with its predecessors, Super Mario Land and Super Mario Land 2: 6 Golden Coins.